projectmesa/mesa/docs/packages.rst

 The purpose of this page is help you set up and distribute your Mesa package as quickly as possible.

 This "How-to Guide" uses GitHub to walk you through the process.
-However, other repositories (e.g. Mecurial, Bitbucket, Beanstalk) will be able to provide similar services.
+However, other repositories (e.g. Mercurial, Bitbucket, Beanstalk) will be able to provide similar services.

 Package Development Checklist: Sharing your package in seven steps
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^